vincaslt/vu-timetables/README.md

 * `/courses/{departmentId}` - array of course objects of courses available at the department.
 Example: `https://timetables.stonyvin.net/api/courses/gmf`
 * `/timetable/{departmentId}/{courseId}` - array of lecture objects.
 Example: `https://timetables.stonyvin.net/api/timetable/mif/33`

-API is at present a standalone server, which exposes only the following endpoints.
-When the front-end application is ready, the API server will most likely also serve the static files.

 Note: the api is still a work-in-progress, and while it's unlikely that endpoints will change, data structure might.

 ### Application